Ralph Lauren

 2. My Approach

-• Post root cause analysis, I understood that we need to study how the library is to be used by the employees
+Business, tech, and time constraints were framed, but the user perspective was missing.
+Post root cause analysis, I understood that we need to study how the library is to be used by the employees.
+We decided to conduct user interviews on-site

-• I made a short trip to NYC to talk to the team and understand floor mechanics and user personas
+• I made a short trip to NYC to talk to the team and understand floor mechanics and talk to the people that are using the digital library

 • I conducted 8 interviews and 1 focus group discussion